Shares of UBNK Up 4.0% Since Uptrend Call on Shares | Comtex SmarTrend

 SmarTrend identified an Uptrend for United Financial (NASDAQ:UBNK) on September 10th, 2019 at $13.58.
 In approximately 6 months, United Financial has returned 4.01% as of today's recent price of $14.12.

-Over the past year, United Financial has traded in a range of $12.01 to $15.57 and is now at $14.12, 18% above that low.
-Over the last five market days, the 200-day moving average (MA) has remained constant while the 50-day MA has remained constant.
+In the past 52 weeks, shares of United Financial have traded between a low of $12.01 and a high of $15.57 and are now at $14.12, which is 18% above that low price.
+In the last five trading sessions, the 50-day moving average (MA) has remained constant while the 200-day MA has remained constant.

 United Financial Bancorp Inc. is the holding company for United Bank.
 The Bank accepts deposits and make loans to individuals and businesses.
 United Bank operates in Hartford and Tolland Counties, Connecticut.